Concordium/concordium.github.io/source/shared/net/concepts/concepts-baker.rst

 A node is a baker node when it participates actively in the network by creating new blocks that are added to the chain.
 A baker collects, orders, and validates the transactions that are included in a block to maintain the integrity of the blockchain.
 The bakers sign each block that they bake so that the block can be verified and executed by the rest of the participants of the network.

-The chain a baker builds upon the :ref:`best chain <glossary-best-chain>` when making a new block.
+The chain a baker builds upon is the :ref:`best chain <glossary-best-chain>` when making a new block.
 The best chain is selected using :ref:`consensus protocol <glossary-consensus>`.
 In particular, the best chain has the most finalized blocks and the most blocks after the last finalized block.

 Baker keys
 ----------